GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 1.  **Modified Python Files:**

       * `finetune_contact_map.py` (with `wandb` integration)
-      * The code you used for analysis and plotting
+      * The code you developed for visualizing contact maps and computing

 2.  **PDF Report:** Your report must include: